myfashionhub/Leaf-thru/README.md

   end
 ```

+- If the user authenticates with [Pocket](https://getpocket.com), bookmarking an article also saves the item to their Pocket account. ([Developer docs](https://getpocket.com/developer/docs/authentication)).

 ### Future features:
 - Use a rake task to collect articles from Twitter at intervals.

-- Integrate with [Pocket](https://getpocket.com/developer/docs/authentication) so bookmarked articles can be imported into the app and accessed offline.

 - Get articles from user's Facebook feed.